Pop Archives

 Other Australian artists who have recorded Wolverton Mountain include The Singing Kettles, and independent country singer Steve O’Connor from Tatura, Vic, who had an international airplay hit with his version in 2003.

-Further reading: Chris Spencer's review of Ballad Of A Hillbilly Singer from Howlspace [archived page].
+Further reading: Chris Spencer’s review of the album Ballad Of A Hillbilly Singer from Howlspace [archived page].

 Thank you to Susan Shegog for correction.